Preserving Historic Fabrics, Costumes,

 Supports, UV Protection & Archival Housing

 Textiles are sensitive to light, gravity, and handling.
 After treatment, we advise on low-light display, rotation schedules, and UV mitigation.
 We design or recommend padded hangers, slant mounts, Velcro or sleeve systems, and pressure mounts that support weight evenly.
-For long-term care, we provide guidance on archival housing—acid-free boxing, tissue padding, rolling, and climate considerations—so you can preserve historic textiles at home or in the gallery.
+For long-term care, we provide guidance on archival housing like acid-free boxing, tissue padding, rolling, and climate considerations, so you can preserve your historic textiles at home or in the gallery.

 Project Highlights